nhsuk/manage-vaccinations-in-schools/README.md

 "https://am.nhsint.auth-ptl.cis2.spineservices.nhs.uk:443/openam/oauth2/realms/root/realms/NHSIdentity/realms/Healthcare"
 ```

-Clients can be configured via CIS2 Connection Manager, please contact other team
+Clients can be configured via CIS2 Connection Manager, please contact other organisation
 members to get the details for that.
 Mavis can use either a client secret or a
 private key JWT when authenticating requests to CIS2, these are configured with
 the Connection Manager too.